melodous/fuw-kibana-dashboards/README.md

-To get the data for these dashboards from z/OS into Elasticsearch, we used [IBM Transaction Analysis Workbench for z/OS](http://www.ibm.com/support/knowledgecenter/SSKKZM) ("Workbench"; the IBM product prefix for Workbench is FUW, hence the repository name prefix "fuw").
+To get the data for these dashboards from z/OS into Elasticsearch, we used [IBM Transaction Analysis Workbench for z/OS](http://www.ibm.com/support/knowledgecenter/SSKKZM) ("Workbench").
+The IBM product prefix for Workbench is FUW, hence the "fuw" prefix in the name of this repository.

 ## Who we are